Towards Markov-State Holography: Discussion

-\emph{Discussion.---}A first application of the method is to test the consistency of Markov-state models.
+A first application of the method is to test the consistency of Markov-state models.
 It is common to model single-molecule trajectories with a Markov transition network \cite{Pande,Chodera}.
 For fitted trajectories, we can build histograms for the transition probabilities conditioned on different lengths of history.
 If a Markov model indeed captures all relevant states, i.e.~does not leave any hidden paths between observed states, then histograms between any pair of states should display a single bar which remains the same for any history length.
-If the trajectories are not long enough, or their number is not large enough, the probability distributions in the histograms may evolve (i.e.~spread) as the history length increases due to undersampling, while the distribution should concentrate around the same value.
+If the trajectories are not long enough, or their number is not large enough, the probability distributions in the histograms may evolve (i.e.~spread) as the history length increases due to undersampling, while the distribution should concentrate around the same value~(see~Appendix~\hyperref[sec:sampling]{G}~for a discussion of artifacts due to insufficient statistics).
 However, if the histograms for a specific pair of states exhibit more than one peak that changes with the history length, this \emph{conclusively} implies hidden paths between said pair of states that are \emph{not} captured in the Markov model.
+Moreover, if we were to choose a very small bin width for the histogram, we would also observe a finer-grained distribution of the transition probabilities due to finite statistics.
+The discussion in Appendix~\hyperref[sec:sampling]{G} applies also in this case.
+Nevertheless, for systems with observable Markov states, the histograms converge regardless of the choice of bin width because the convergence is guaranteed by the theoretical bound in Eq.~\eqref{bound} which does not depend on $\delta$.

+Current experimental trajectories \cite{Noe2008,Stigler2011,Vollmar2024} are sufficiently long to detect the emergence of memory \emph{locally}, which typically unravels already with a small $k\geqslant 1$.
+If, however, an observed trajectory is not long enough to determine the exact duration of memory, i.e.,~to see the convergence, we can construct histograms up to some maximal $k_{\mathrm{max}}$ given the statistics, i.e.,\ every possible distinct history should be sampled at least a few times.
+We can assess the convergence qualitatively by comparing histograms as in Figure~\ref{fig2}(a-c), or quantitatively from the decay of TVD as in Figure~\ref{fig2}(d).
+If the histograms do not converge, the duration of local memory is longer than $k_{\mathrm{max}}$.
+The non-convergence is either because there is \emph{no} observable Markov state in the network, or because the transition is so far from a Markov state that it takes more than $k_{\mathrm{max}}$ steps of the preceding history sequence to visit the Markov state with a significant probability.